 NZRIS is designed to be a national system and the more organisations that are part of NZRIS, the fuller and more accurate the picture of research activity in New Zealand will be.

 NZRIS is being developed iteratively and over several years, which means that organisations can choose to join along the way.
 We expect that as it grows, more organisations will see the benefits of being part of it.

 How is NZRIS any different from other research information systems?

-There are systems that have functional similarities, but NZRIS is unique because it is designed to capture a broad range of research activity and links key aspects of the research, science and innovation sector such as funding, organisations and people, in a way that isn’t done in any other system.
+There are systems that have functional similarities, but NZRIS is unique because it is designed to capture a broad range of activity and links key aspects of the research, science and innovation sector such as funding, organisations and people, in a way that isn’t done in any other system.
 NZRIS is supported by the New Zealand government so it is freely available to the public.
 Also, because it has been co-designed with the research, science and innovation sector, it means that future functionality will be designed to support the sector’s needs.

 If I do want to be part of NZRIS, when should I join?